Mach-web/Machine_learning/README.md

 Tokenized sentences.
 Converted the tokenized sentences to sequences of the same length.
 Added padding to the end of the sequences.

+#### NLP intro- tokenizing and sequencing a real dataset

+Tokenized, sequences and padded data from a large dataset of reviews.

 # Image_recognition folder